bolaft/bannerlord-retinues/docs/uninstall.md

 ## Notes

 - Purge is **per-save**.
 Repeat for any other saves you want to keep.
-- The purge operation is **irreversible**—consider making a manual backup first:
+- The purge operation is **irreversible** - consider making a manual backup first:
   - Saves: `%USERPROFILE%\Documents\Mount and Blade II Bannerlord\Game Saves`